Tsuyoshi6322/pu_python-math/README.md

 3. Write a code that calculates the sum for any value `n` using the formula
     $$\sum_{k=1}^{n}(2k-1)$$

-4. Write a code that approximates Euler's number using the infinite series
+4. Write a code that approximates Euler's constant using the infinite series
     $$e = \sum_{n=0}^{\infty}\frac{1}{n!}$$

 ## In depth info